Video Streaming Content Delivery – What to Look for in a CDN in 2025

 When it comes to servers in your CDN, quantity is just as important as quality.

-The distribution of servers is another key element for a live streaming CDN.
+The distribution of servers is another key element of a global CDN for video streaming.
 CDNs operate via what’s called “PoP,” or Points of Presence.
 This refers to “edge” servers in the CDN network that deliver content directly to viewers.

+The strategic geographic distribution of these PoPs determines how quickly your content reaches diverse audiences.
 The closer a given viewer is located to the nearest PoP edge server, the better their streaming experience is likely to be.
+A CDN with a wide global distribution minimizes the distance data travels, leading to:

 Many video streaming CDNs don’t have a huge distribution of edge servers.
 Typically, concentrations are high in major cities in the US and Europe.
 Once you start moving to other regions of the world, servers may be sparse or non-existent.